Vishvak2000/BMI203-HW2-BFS/README.md

 The second network is a subgraph of the first, consisting of only the nodes and edges along the paths between a small subset of faculty.
 There are 30 nodes and 64 edges.

-# Completing the assignment
-Make sure to push all your code to github, ensure that your unit tests are correct, and submit a link to your github through the google classroom assignment.

 # Grading